itsazzad/imamrb/README.md

 ## Hi there 👋

-- 🌱 I'm a software engineer working with Ruby on Rails
+- 🌱 I'm a software engineer from Bangladesh working with Ruby on Rails

 - 📝 I write on [https://santho07.github.io](https://santho07.github.io)